kinow/autosubmit/docs/source/userguide/run/index.rst

 Options:
 ::

-    usage: autosubmit stop [-h] [-a] [-c] [-oc] [-s STATUS] [-f] [expid]
+usage: autosubmit stop [-h] [-f] [-a] [-fa] [-c] [-fs FILTER_STATUS]
+                       [-t STATUS]
+                       [expid]

-    Stop an autosubmit process
+Completly stops an autosubmit run process

     positional arguments:
-      expid                 experiment identifier
+      expid                 experiment identifier, stops the listed expids separated by ","

     optional arguments:
-      -h, --help            show this help message and exit -a, --all             Stop all current user autosubmit processes, if not defined use expid separated by , -c, --cancel          Kills active jobs and set them to failure -oc, --only_cancel    Cancel active jobs if process is stopped -s STATUS, --status STATUS
+      -h, --help            show this help message and exit -f, --force           Forces to stop autosubmit process, equivalent to kill -9
+      -a, --all             Stop all current running autosubmit processes, will ask for confirmation
+      -fa, --force_all      Stop all current running autosubmit processes -c, --cancel          Orders to the schedulers to stop active jobs.
+      -fs FILTER_STATUS, --filter_status FILTER_STATUS
+                            Select the status (one or more) to filter the list of jobs.
+Default is SUBMITTED, QUEUING, RUNNING.
+      -t STATUS, --target STATUS
                             Final status of killed jobs.
 Default is FAILED.
-      -f, --force           Force stop autosubmit process, equivalent to kill -9.
-If not used, autosubmit will try to stop the process gracefully.

 Examples:
 ~~~~~~~~~